 2. Non-Lucrative Visa (Retirement or Passive Income Visa)

 The Non-Lucrative Visa is perfect for retirees or those with passive income who do not need to work while living in Spain.
-This visa has been around for a long time so immigration teams, like mine at Moving to Spain, has the application process down pat.
+This visa has been around for a long time so immigration teams, like mine at Moving to Spain, have the application process down pat.
 The main key to getting this visa is being able to prove you have the sufficient financial means to comfortably live in Spain without needing to work.

 Key Requirements for the Non-Lucrative Visa include: